ALL

 Check the environment to reduce or remove hazards

-To improve safety, check the places where your children play.
+To improve safety, check the places where your child plays.
 Look for hazards.
 A hazard is something dangerous that may not be obvious to your child but that can cause serious injury.
-Examples of hazards include thin ice on a frozen lake, hard surfaces under play equipment, broken railings, or an uneven surface with holes on a soccer field.
+Examples of hazards include thin ice on a frozen lake, hard surfaces under play equipment, broken railings, or a soccer field with holes in the grass.

 A risk is different.
-A risk is a situation where your child can see the chance of an injury happening, think about the challenge, and decide what to do.
+A risk is a situation where your child can see the chance of an injury happening, think about the challenge, and decide what to do, such as climbing a tree.
+Risk taking in play helps children to:

 Your challenge is to reduce or remove the hazards and provide appropriate supervision while letting your child have the chance to explore, stay active, and have fun.